This post may contain affiliate links. Please read our disclosure policy.

 - Preserves of choice: Feel free to experiment with different fruit preserves, it doesn’t necessarily have to be spicy *peach* pork chops.
 I have tried both apricot preserves and peach preserves, and I loved them both.
 It would also be delicious with plum preserves.

-- Chicken: I also love this sauce and cooking method with chicken.
+- Chicken: I also love this sauce and cooking method with grilled rosemary chicken.
 I get that nice sear and then finish baking smothered under the sauce and it is phenomenal.

 - Vegan: This recipe and method is also delicious with tofu.
 I use extra-firm tofu that has been pressed for 10 minutes under a heavy skillet or pan.
 I sandwich between tea towels or paper towels to soak up the moisture.
 Slice about ¼ inch thick, season the same way.
 Sear in a pan, cover with the sauce and finish cooking in the oven or on the stovetop.